-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - What is Capitalism?

-- What were the attributes of Romanticism?
+- What are the factors of production?

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Factories (where there were supervisors present).
 Low wages, 14 hours/day, 6 days/week, abuse, child labour.

-5 True/False Questions
+5 True/False questions

 What was the 'breakthrough' invention? → Improved Steam Engine (1769).
 Invented by James Watt.
 Water for steam, heated by coal to power it.